 How much effect could just one act of religious observance have on the individual, the collective Jewish people and the world?

-This coming Shabbat, the Shabbat before Passover, is referred to as “Shabbat Hagadol,” meaning “The Great Sabbath.”
+The Shabbat before Passover is referred to as “Shabbat Hagadol,” meaning “The Great Sabbath.”
 It is called Shabbat Hagadol to recall that it was on this Shabbat, so many years ago, that the Jewish people took a sheep or lamb and prepared it for the Passover sacrifice.
 This was heroically done in full view of the Egyptians, who worshiped the animal.
 A miracle occurred, and not a single Jew was hurt or harassed by their Egyptian neighbors for the “desecration” of the “sheep god.”

 This lamb, and its preparations for sacrifice, took place between the 9th and 10th plagues.
 This is because the Passover sacrifice was also the Jews’ “antidote” to the 10th plague, the Plague of the Firstborn, when God went to every Egyptian house and killed the firstborn.
 However, God passed over the Jewish homes, saving the Jewish firstborns.

-How did God “know” which homes were Jewishand which were the Egyptian?
+How did God “know” which homes were Jewish and which were Egyptian?

 The Jews took bundles of hyssop and dipped it into the blood of the Passover offering, after which they put the blood on their doorposts as a sign that these were Jewish homes.